distribworks/dkron/website/content/pro/executors/ecs.md

 env
 service
 overrides
-maxAttempts // Defaults to 2000, with 6s delay between it will wait up to 600s
+maxAttempts // Defaults to 2000, will perform a check every 6s * 2000 times waiting a total of 12000s or 3.3h
 ```